Fence Installation Cost

 With the weather slowly becoming more extreme in the UK, it's worth considering if your fencing is still fit for purpose.

-While wooden fences with wooden posts and gravel boards are the most affordable options, they might not be the most long-term economical option for you.
+While timber fences with wooden posts and gravel boards are the most affordable options, they might not be the most long-term economical option for you.

 For instance: Some gardens have soil which holds more water ('boggy' or 'swampy').
-In these cases, a better long-term option might be to invest in concrete posts and gravel boards to slow down the overall deterioration of your fencing.
+In these cases, a better long-term option might be to invest in concrete posts instead, to help slow down the overall deterioration of your fencing.

 When you get quotes from professionals, they can advise you on whether it might be worth investing in more expensive options in your circumstances.